-A short description of the situation in the Institution based on evidence from the Institution's
+A short description of the situation in the Institution based on evidence from the Institution's application and the site - visit.

 The committee believes that the nature of vocational education requires continuous professional development and communication with the industry, rather than research.